sinai-dev/OSLDocs/Effects/SL_Effect.md

 * The effect build-up value, between 0 and 100.

 `BuildUpMultiplier` (float)
 * Multiplier on Buildup %.
+By default this should be 1.0.

 `BypassCounter` (bool)
 * Does this effect ignore counters?